smastrom/react-rating/README.md

 ### Styling via CSS

-It shouldn't be necessary to touch any CSS, however it may happen that you have to:
+It shouldn't be necessary, however if you really want to, you can do it as shown below:

 1. Assign a custom class to `<Rating />`: